NUS-SNL/linkguardian/switch_impl/sigcomm23-ae/README.md

 You should see the progress of the experiment as following:
 ```
 ...
+Sleeping 10 secs for performance mode to come into effect...
+Starting iperf3 server on caelus-ae...
 *** Starting flow from lumos...
 ```
-This should take around 90 seconds to finish.
+After the above prompt, no more log messages will be printed until the experiment finishes.
+This should take around 70 seconds to finish.

 Once the experiment is over, enable LinkGuardian on the link 3:
 ```